 Businesses operating in India can use this opportunity to fill in the missing gaps in the supply chain in India thereby proving their expertise in this domain whilst also opening up future prospects for them.
 In fact, even technical textile and nonwoven manufacturers who cater to non-medical applications too, can repurpose their production facilities to make large scale PPEs

 What’s the bigger picture here?

 Shortage of supply from international markets will enable India to look at domestic players who will supply in present and future times too.
-A significant reduction is production cost will also mean; these products can be sold to third parties at even lower cost.
+A significant reduction is production cost will also mean that these products can be sold to third parties at even lower cost.
 Everyone can afford PPEs without much strain on their pockets.

 Another prospect, entrepreneurs wanting to enter the technical textile and nonwoven space, can use this to display their knowledge and domain expertise.

 Moreover, businesses who cater to non-essential industries like automotive that have come to a standstill during this pandemic, can also repurpose their units.
-This will ensure that they do not entail complete losses and while putting their business to a greater good.
+This will ensure that they do not entail complete losses while putting their business to a greater good.

 In these crucial times, technical textile and nonwoven manufacturers need to be collaborative and use its resourcefulness in coming up with supplies that are needed to save lives